Recovering the Ancient Light and Amrita of the Vedas – Part II

 of Vedic Wisdom, p.
 27.

-In February of 2016 I began to see the role the Vesica Piscis played as the foundation stone or geometric basis the measure of the Yugas and the Vedic Year.
-With this seeing, came the sense that the Vesica Piscis is an important key in the restoration of the Eternal Law (Sanatana Dharma) of the ancient Vedic Rishis.
-In March of 2016, I came to see that the mythology of Vishnu’s Ten Avatars (the Preservers of Sanatana Dharma, and thus of the Vedic Sacrifice) is firmly based on the geometry of the Vesica Piscis and the geometry of the Zodiac.
+In February of 2016 I began to see the role the vesica piscis played as the foundation stone or geometric basis of the measure of the Yugas and the Vedic Year.
+With this seeing, came the sense that the vesica piscis is an important key in the restoration of the Eternal Law (Sanatana Dharma) of the ancient Vedic Rishis.
+In March of 2016, I came to see that the mythology of Vishnu’s Ten Avatars (the Preservers of Sanatana Dharma, and thus of the Vedic Sacrifice) is firmly based on the geometry of the vesica piscis and the geometry of the Zodiac.
 Thea had already seen the long-forgotten connection between Vishnu, the Zodiac and the Yugas, but she did not see the geometric component and proof of this connection.
 I tell the unusual story of how I came to see this in my book and will not repeat it here.
 What I will share is that my first understanding of the geometric basis of Vishnu’s avatars came in the form of Vishnu’s second Avatar Kurma [the Turtle] who is said to have upheld Mount Meru (aka Mount Mandara) in the Churning of the Milky Ocean mythology by which the cosmic order is preserved and the Nectar of Immortality (Amrita) is generated.
 Vishnu/Kurma then assumes the female form of Mohini and secures the Amrita for the enjoyment and empowerment of the Gods, preventing the Demons (i.e. the Ignorant) from drinking it.

 The Geometric and Zodiacal Key of Kurma (Vishnu's form as the Turtle).